chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 ### Maturity

-Users should have an expectation of stability within core resources and this requires resources to have be proven out before being shipped in core Chef.
-In order to accomplish this resources should first be shipped in cookbooks where the resource design can be proven and refined and support for all current supported platforms](<https://github.com/chef/chef-rfc/blob/master/rfc021-platform-support-policy.md>) can be added.
+Users should have an expectation of stability within core resources and this requires resources to have be proven out before being shipped in Chef.
+In order to accomplish this resources should first be shipped in cookbooks where the resource design can be proven and refined and support added for all currently supported platforms](<https://github.com/chef/chef-rfc/blob/master/rfc021-platform-support-policy.md>).

 ### Testing

 Initial and ongoing resource stability is a key concern of core resources.
 All resources should be fully integration tested within the cookbook they are adopted from.
-Additionally all methods and overall resource logic should be unit tested to prevent future regressions.
+Additionally all action_class methods and and property logic should be unit tested to prevent future regressions.

 At any given time current resources have an implicit state.
 To clarify and be explicit about these states, it is proposed that resources have the following states: